What is travel insurance, and why is it necessary?

 None of us is aware of what may happen to us.
 The long-awaited paradisiac journey can turn into hell in a moment.
 So how do we get out of this situation?
 Although we cannot insure ourselves against adverse events and misfortune, at least we can insure against the material damage.
 Thus, travel insurance protects us from various incidents.

-Insurance is provided for the compensation of the material and moral damage that can occur in the country, the tourist is traveling.
+Insurance is provided for the compensation of the material and moral damage that can occur in the country, the tourist is travelling.
+What does travel insurance cover?
 The insurance covers immediate medical treatment and reimbursement of expenses incurred in the event of health issues, injuries due to the accidents, and full or partial compensation for any costs incurred during the travel noted in the travel certificate.

-An insurance certificate is written in the official language of your nationality or residence and the destination country (or countries).
+Certificate of insurance is written in the official language of your nationality or residence and the destination country (or countries).